Alzheimer's Disease and Other Dementia

 Dementia

-Dementia is not a specific disease, but rather a general term for a gradual and progressive decline in mental and physical functions.
-Dementia can affect various areas of brain function, such as memory, language, problem solving and attention.
-Dementia is significantly more common among older people.
+Dementia is a general term for the gradual and progressive decline in mental and physical functions.
+Dementia can affect various areas of brain function, such as memory, thinking, problem solving, reasoning, communication and attention to the extent that interferes with a person’s daily life and activities.
+Dementia is more common in individuals 60 years and older.
 However, it can affect adults of any age.
+ADRD is an irreversible progressive disorder for which there is no cure.

 Other Types of Dementia